A Service of Prostate Cancer International

 The "New" Prostate Cancer InfoLink Social Network is a service of Prostate Cancer International and is closely associated with the core information and daily news made available through The "New" Prostate Cancer InfoLink.
 We welcome patients, family members, physicians, researchers, and anyone else who is seeking information about what's happening on Planet Prostate Cancer.

-If you want to remain anonymous on this network ... do not use your real name when you sign in.
+If you want to remain anonymous on this network ... please DO NOT use your real name when you sign in.
 Use a pseudonym, or just your first name and an initial.

 One of our primary goals is to help newly diagnosed men to come to the best possible decision for them about a specific course of action.
 Given two men with exactly the same clinical characteristics, the best possible decision for man A may be very different to the best possible decision for man B.

-Started by Tony salvo.
-Last reply by Tony salvo on Thursday.
+Started by Rich Landi.
+Last reply by Rich Landi on Thursday.

-Started by steven linn.
-Last reply by Don Oberlin on Thursday.
+Started by Paul Burns.
+Last reply by Gary eichenlaub on Wednesday.

 "My latest journal entry titled "Wouldn't It Be Nice; A Whimsical Diversion" appears below: An extremely frustrating aspect of a PCa diagnosis has been the lack of consensus among the recognized experts.
 Most all practitioners including urologists,…Continue